-While at times the book was a little dull, as Lawrence went into a lot of detail, and when the passages focussed on Sir Clifford it became decidedly boring, overall I really enjoyed reading this book.
+While at times the book was a little dull, as Lawrence went into a lot of detail, and when the passages focused on Sir Clifford it became decidedly boring, overall I really enjoyed reading this book.

 It was refreshing to read a book from the 1920s which so encapsulated the feelings of sexual frustration felt by many women throughout history, and for once a writer suggested that women also have sexual needs, something little unacknowledged by society.

 The way in which Lady Chatterley is portrayed as tiring of her husband, and seeking satisfaction elsewhere, when he is crippled and in a wheelchair, also suggests that she places her own enjoyment above her marriage.
 As much as you should feel like she is being selfish in this way, instead, I was egging her on.
 Why should she not find her own satisfaction, when she’s married to someone who offers her nothing?
-And, I mean, as much as it would be impossible to have sex, he does have full movement in the top half of his body.

 The fact that Lady Chatterley has a relationship with someone so below her class also shows the shifting class barriers, and the way in which this book would have shocked contemporary readers in its blatant suggestion that a mere game-keeper offers more to a woman of high class than her rich husband.

 Overall I really enjoyed this book.
 I think it portrayed female sexuality in an important and refreshing way, and Lawrence’s sensual descriptions were perfectly created.
-Despite some boring bits which I skim-read, such as the inane conversations between Sir Clifford and his nurse, or the discussions between the Cambridge intellectuals, this book was enjoyable and interesting to read.
+Despite some boring bits which I skim-read, such as the conversations between Sir Clifford and his nurse, or the discussions between the Cambridge intellectuals, this book was enjoyable and interesting to read.

-This is such an important modern classic, and its years of rich history regarding censorship and the Lady Chatterley trial show the importance of this book in anyone’s collection.
+This is such an important modern classic, and its years of rich history regarding censorship and the Lady Chatterley trial show the importance of this book to anyone’s collection.
 I’m excited to try the film at some point.